traefik/traefik/docs/content/middlewares/http/ipallowlist.md

 ---
-title: "Traefik HTTP Middlewares ipAllowList"
+title: "Traefik HTTP Middlewares IPAllowList"
-description: "Learn how to use ipAllowList in HTTP middleware for limiting clients to specific IPs in Traefik Proxy.
+description: "Learn how to use IPAllowList in HTTP middleware for limiting clients to specific IPs in Traefik Proxy.
 Read the technical documentation."
 ---

 # IPAllowList